ninablahut/Personal/Interactive-Tutorial-1-Markdown.md

 3. Learn more about environmental engineering
   1. Go to aguaclara outreach events
   2. Learn as much as possible in classes
-  3. Take advantage of all the resources here
+  3. Take advantage of all the resources at Cornell

 - statics and mechanics
 - thermodynamics